nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw45b41zloc/releaseNotes/topics/what_is_new.md

 -   **Bluetooth LE Host Stack and Applications**

     ### Added
-	-   Monitoring Advertisers support in fsci_black_box and BleShell applications
+	-   'Monitoring Advertisers' support in the 'fsci_black_box' and 'ble_shell' applications

     ### Fixed
 	-   Missing handler for Version2 of the Set RPA Timeout command